Quick Guide

 Most data integration tools require that you have the Google Search Console API client ID and some knowledge of API and how it works.
 With Amigo, though, you need none of those.
 All you need is a Google account with access to Google Search Console.
 Connect Google Search Console to Google Sheets with that account and easily export your website traffic data to Google Sheets.
 And then sync Google Sheets with Google Search Console.

-Some related articles you you may be interested in:
+Some related articles you may be interested in:

 Export Facebook Ads Data To Google Sheets